shawger/pucklab/docs/gameReadme.md

 This is part of a larger project that will show this data for every NHL game.
 I am not covering how that works here, but for the page design it was important to make sure the graphics work for any regular season hockey game.

+#### Order of Elements

+The page has the following elements:

+- Title
+- Game Information (who played, what was the score, where was the game played)
+- Game Flow Chart
+- Game Stats Chart

+For title, clearly that goes first.

+Next I went with Game Information, because before looking at the graphics the users will need to know what game, between what teams they are looking at.

+Next I went with Game Flow Chart.
+At first I had Game Stats Chart, but I decided that the Game Flow chart should be higher because it is the focus of the page and the Game Stats Chart is supplementary information.

 ### Game Flow Chart

 The main graphic on the page.